 You can still rent holiday homes on Eilean Shona today and experience its timeless enchantment.
 It is a haven for wildlife and all income raised from cottage rentals is reinvested into conservation projects.

 Agatha Christie’s Greenway

 Agatha Christie’s holiday home, Greenway, which is now owned by the National Trust, is one of the most atmospheric places to stay in Devon.
 It’s open to day visitors but you can also book a holiday in one of the house apartments or holiday cottages in the grounds.

 The house is full of Christie memorabilia making it a fascinating destination in itself.
 Add to this stunning estuary views, gorgeous gardens and a picture-perfect boathouse and you have a recipe for an idyllic getaway, especially when the tourists have left for the day.

-Now managed by the Landmark Trust, this quaint nook continues to welcome visitors from all over the world – drawn by its peaceful position and ability to inspire.
+Managed by the Landmark Trust, this quaint nook welcomes visitors from all over the world – drawn by its peaceful position and ability to inspire.

 Ponden Hall – A Brontë Connection